Heart failure in Pregnancy (PPCM)

 Many PPCM survivors tell of long struggles to get proper diagnosis and they are often brushed off by their doctors when they report their symptoms.
 Unfortunately, some women are not diagnosed until after they have suffered a cardiac arrest or death.

 All women should know the symptoms of heart failure and know when to seek medical help.
+A woman may initially exert one or all of these symptoms, and many will have their symptoms dismissed as normal signs of pregnancy.

 - Cough